cooper/evented-object/README.md

 ## Compatibility notes

-EventedObject versions 0.0 to 0.7 are entirely compatible - anything that worked in version 0.0 or even compies of EventedObject before it was versioned also work in version 0.7; however, some recent changes break the compatibility with these previous versions in many cases.
+Evented::Object versions 0.0 to 0.7 are entirely compatible - anything that worked in
+version 0.0 or even compies of Evented::Object before it was versioned also work in version 0.7; however, some recent changes break the compatibility with these previous versions in many cases.

 ### Asynchronous improvements 1.0+

-EventedObject 1.* series and above are incompatible with the former versions.
+Evented::Object 1.* series and above are incompatible with the former versions.
-EventedObject 1.8+ is designed to be more thread-friendly and work well in asyncrhonous programs, whereas the previous versions were not suitable for such uses.
+Evented::Object 1.8+ is designed to be more thread-friendly and work well in asyncrhonous programs, whereas the previous versions were not suitable for such uses.

 The main comptability issue is the arguments passed to the callbacks.
-In the earlier versions, the evented object was *always* the first argument of *all* events, until EventedObject 0.6 added the ability to pass a parameter to `->attach_event()` that would tell EventedObject to omit the object from the callback's argument list.
+In the earlier versions, the evented object was *always* the first argument of *all* events, until Evented::Object 0.6 added the ability to pass a parameter to `->attach_event()` that would tell Evented::Object to omit the object from the callback's argument list.

 ### Introduction of event fire objects 1.8+

-The EventedObject series 1.8+ passes a hash reference `$event` instead of the EventedObject as the first argument. `$event` contains information that was formerly held within the object itself, such as `event_info`, `event_return`, and `event_data`.
+The Evented::Object series 1.8+ passes a hash reference `$event` instead of the Evented::Object as the first argument. `$event` contains information that was formerly held within the object itself, such as `event_info`, `event_return`, and `event_data`.
 These are now accessible through this new hash reference as `$event->{info}`, `$event->{return}`, `$event->{data}`, etc. The object is now accessible with `$event->{object}`. (this has since been changed; see below.)